Skip to main content

 To learn more about these tiers, contact us at sales@getdbt.com.

-The following steps will walk you through the setup of a Snowflake AWS PrivateLink endpoint in the dbt Cloud multi-tenant environment.
+The following steps walk you through the setup of a Snowflake AWS PrivateLink or Azure Private Link endpoint in a dbt Cloud multi-tenant environment.

 Snowflake SSO with PrivateLink